sez11a/liferay-docs/userGuide/en/chapters/16-using-the-control-panel.markdown

     export LD_LIBRARY_PATH=$XUGGLE_HOME/lib:$LD_LIBRARY_PATH
     export PATH=$XUGGLE_HOME/bin:$PATH

-Once your environment variables are set up correctly, you can configure Liferay to use Xuggler either in your `portal-properties` file or from the control panel.
+Once your environment variables are set up correctly, you can configure Liferay to use Xuggler either in your `portal-properties` file or from the Control Panel.
 If you'd like to use your portal-ext.properties file, just add the following line:

     xuggler.enabled=true

-To configure Liferay to use Xuggler in the control panel, navigate to the *Server Administration* &rarr; *External Services* page and check *Enabled*.
+To configure Liferay to use Xuggler in the Control Panel, navigate to the *Server Administration* &rarr; *External Services* page and check *Enabled*.
 That's it!
 You've successfully configured the Documents and Media library to use Xuggler for audio and video files.

 ### Script [](id=lp-6-1-ugen12-script-0)